Tame stacks and log flat torsors: Tame stacks and free actions on log schemes

-Therefore, according to Proposition \ref{alper_prop}, it just remains to prove that $[Y/G]$ is a tame stack.
-This follows from Proposition \ref{vistoli_prop}. $(ii)$ Let $x\in X$, and let $y\in Y$ be a point above $x$.
+$(ii)$ Let $x\in X$, and let $y\in Y$ be a point above $x$.
 Assume $x$ and $y$ have the same residue field, that we denote by $k$.
-Then the inertia group $I(y)$ of the action at $y$ is finite flat over $k$, and, according to Proposition \ref{vistoli_prop}, becomes diagonalizable over a finite separable extension of $k$.
+Then the inertia group $I(y)$ of the action at $y$ is finite flat over $k$, and, according to Proposition~\ref{vistoli_prop}, becomes diagonalizable over a finite extension of $k$.
+Since being diagonalizable locally for the fppf topology and the \'etale topology are the same, $I(y)$ becomes diagonalizable over a finite separable extension of $k$.
 It follows that there exists an \'etale morphism $W\rightarrow X$ having $x$ in its image and a diagonalizable group scheme $\Delta$ over $W$ that extends $I(y)$.
 Therefore, according to the proof of \cite[Prop.~3.6]{aov}, there exists a finite scheme $T\rightarrow W$ on which $\Delta$ acts, together with an isomorphism $[Y/G]\times_X W\simeq [T/\Delta]$ of algebraic stacks over $W$.
 In the general case, the stack $[Y/G]$ being tame, it is possible, by \cite[Prop.~3.7]{aov}, to find a point $y\in Y$ above $x$ that is defined over a finite separable extension of the residue field of $x$.
 After performing an \'etale base change having $x$ in its image, we recover the situation where $x$ and $y$ have the same residue field, which concludes the proof. \end{proof}

-\begin{rmq} As we said before, $(ii)$ is a generalisation of Abhyankar's Lemma.
+\begin{remark} As we said before, Corollary~\ref{vistoli_cor} $(ii)$ is a generalization of Abhyankar's Lemma.
 In the version given by Grothendieck and Murre (see \cite[Thm.~2.3.2]{gm71}), the action of $G$ on $Y$ is locally induced (for the \'etale topology) from some action of a diagonalizable group $\Delta$.
 In our version, the stack is locally isomorphic (for the \'etale topology) to some $[T/\Delta]$, which is a slightly weaker statement.
-Let us also note that Chinburg, Erez, Pappas and Taylor prove in \cite[Thm.~6.4]{cept} another generalisation of Abhyankar's Lemma, that they call a slice theorem, but they work with the fppf topology and assume that $G$ is commutative. \end{rmq}
+Let us also note that Chinburg, Erez, Pappas and Taylor prove in \cite[Thm.~6.4]{cept} another generalization of Abhyankar's Lemma, that they call a slice theorem, but they work with the fppf topology and assume that $G$ is commutative. \end{remark}